| SC05 AWARD: ACM/IEEE Supercomputing 2005 recognized our research demonstration "Wide

 People often described the interaction with those at McGill as startlingly

+realistic.
 For the competition, McGill music professor Gordon Foote was in the booth

 in Seattle teaching a jazz ensemble of music students in the studio at